OakyMo/calamity-wouldyourather/README.md

 # <img src='fart.png' card_color='#40DBB0' width='50' height='50' style='vertical-align:bottom'/>Farting
-Mycroft will play a farting sound when requested or at random intervals
+"who let the dog inside" - Mycroft will fart when requested or at random intervals

 ## About
 This is just a fun skill that should generate a laugh or two and then never be used again.